Skip to main content

 • Blockchain for Candidate Verification: The use of blockchain technology for verifying candidate credentials and work history is emerging as a novel application, ensuring authenticity and transparency in the recruitment process.

-What are Applicant Tracking Systems?
+What Is An Applicant Tracking System?

-Applicant tracking systems are a type of HR software that helps you organize all aspects of your recruiting process, from sourcing candidates to comparing their skill sets side-by-side and advancing them through the hiring process.
-They're designed for professional recruiters and in-house talent acquisition specialists.
+Applicant tracking systems are a type of HR software that helps you organize all aspects of your recruiting process, from sourcing candidates to comparing their skill sets to making them an offer.

-Applicant tracking systems can optimize your hiring process, making it more efficient by automating key tasks such as resume parsing, skill matching, and interview scheduling.
-These features will make your hiring team more efficient by reducing manual work and improving your time-to-hire.
 Applicant tracking systems can also improve the quality of your hires and support better data-driven decision-making due to their advanced filtering and screening capabilities.

 Features of Applicant Tracking Systems

-To help you find the best ATS system for you, here are the most important ATS features to look for:
+That being said, here are the most important ATS features to look for:

-• Mobile Accessibility: This is an important feature because 89% of job seekers use their mobile devices to apply for jobs.
+• Mobile accessibility: This is an important feature because 89% of job seekers use their mobile devices to apply for jobs.
 Top ATS systems offer mobile accessibility through a mobile-friendly interface or a dedicated mobile app to increase the speed and convenience of communications, ensuring that the recruitment process keeps moving forward, even on the go.

-• Software Integrations: The best ATS software should offer integrations with human resources information systems (HRIS), email providers, and digital calendars, improving productivity and transparency for team-based hiring.
+• Software integrations: The best ATS software should offer integrations with human resources information systems (HRIS), email providers, and digital calendars, improving productivity and transparency for team-based hiring.

 Strong ATS tools should track metrics like offer acceptance rates, scorecard completion rates, and salary averages to provide actionable insights.